The reviewee's performance review perspective

 Writing your self-assessment

 This is the most important part of the Performance Review.
 HR Admins can define what questions to ask and how many questions there are in total.
-For example, it may look like this initially:
+Your review questionnaire may consist of qualitative, Free-text style questions or quantitative, Scale type questions (with the option to add a further comment):

 How much time should I spend?